What Does "Carbon-Negative" Mean?

 What’s “embodied energy”?
 Buildings account for 40% of global carbon emissions.
-The “Green” sector of the building industry, estimated as 15% of the US market, is focused on reducing carbon emissions by reducing the operating energy of a building, such as heating, cooling, and powering electrical appliances.
+The “Green” sector of the building industry, estimated as 15% of the US market, is mainly focused on reducing carbon emissions by reducing the operational energy of a building.
+Operational energy includes heating, cooling, and electrical.
 However, another large source of emissions is from the mining, manufacturing materials, transporting materials, and construction.
 This is embodied energy.

 Download our Carbon Value PDF